 What is the best way to learn about Ra Yoga?

-While Yelp! is a great way to learn about Ra, the best way to learn about Ra Yoga is to experience it for yourself!
-Feel free to stop by the studio to begin our intro offer of 2 weeks for $30 which is available to all new clients in Orange County.
+The best way to learn about Ra Yoga is to experience it for yourself!
+Feel free to stop by the studio to begin our intro offer which is available to all new clients in Orange County.

 Where is the studio located?